What is MonthlyCup made of?

 Of course, but it is important to be extra careful.
 Once you have inserted your IUD, you should wait a few months before using your cup so that the IUD heals properly.

-Make sure that you release the negative pressure (insert a finger next to the cup so that some air can enter) before pulling it out.
+Make sure that you release the negative pressure (insert a finger next to the menstrual cup so that some air can enter) before pulling it out.
 Also, be careful not to pull the wires when extracting the cup, make it a habit to make sure your IUD is in place.
 You could also ask your gynecologist/midwife to shorten the threads of your IUD, to reduce the risk of accidentally tug them.
 However, if your IUD comes loose, it probably did not attach very well from the beginning.

 Do I have to boil my menstrual cup or are there other ways to clean it?